 I mean, when a single island has thieving monkeys to tame, volcanos to climb, waves to surf and temples to explore, ‘boredom’ is a word that quickly escapes the vocabulary.

-That’s why I’ve put together a Bali culture bucket list for you guys, featuring a few of the cool activities I got to try, alongside my future to-dos.
+That’s why I’ve put together a Bali culture bucket list for you guys, featuring a few of the awesome cultural things to do in Bali I got to try, alongside my future to-dos.
 Enjoy!

 1. Say hello to royalty at Ubud Palace